Neath and Tennant Canal: Glan-y-wern Canal

 The Glan-y-wern Canal was built to connect Richard Jenkins' colliery at Glan-y-wern with the River Neath at Trowman's Hole, an inlet across the mud flats from the main channel of the river Neath, which was later known as Red Jacket Pill.
 Jenkins obtained a lease to build it from Lord Vernon on 14 August 1788, but died on the same day.
 Edward Elton took over management of the colliery, and the canal was constructed by 1790, although there was no actual connection to the river.
 At Red Jacket, cargos were transhipped from the small boats used on the canal to larger vessels in the pill, which was tidal.
 The canal remained in use for about 20 years.
 Elton became bankrupt and died in 1810 after which Lord Vernon, who had leased the land on which the canal was built to Elton, placed a distraint on the wharves at Red Jacket and on the barges and it became disused.

 George Tennant incorporated the southern section into his Tennant Canal.
 The northern branch over the Crymlyn Bog was derelict by 1918.
 It branches northwards in Crymlyn Burrows and terminates at the Crymlyn Bog nature reserve, now a Site of Special Scientific Interest (SSSI).
 The SSSI covers an area of 692 acre, and has been designated because of the presence of fen and wet woodland habitats.
 It is also a Ramsar site and a Special Area of Conservation.
 Rare flora and fauna include slender cottongrass, the fen raft spider, and groupings of rare and scarce invertebrates.

+Crymlyn Bog is now one of NRW's Lifequake Projects, and the Glan-y-wern Canal is scheduled to be cleared of overgrowth to improve drainage.
+Following this it will be linked to the Tennant Canal by a bridge, opening up access across the site.